 2007.04 Are they any use?
 Hazards of price per use comparisons in ejournal management.
 Invited plenary, UKSG: United Kingdom Serials Group.
-Coventry, England. [slides]
+Warwick, England. [slides]

 2007.03.07 Usage statistics in ejournal collection management and consortial pricing.
 SCELC colloquium panel on Scholarly Communication.
 Los Angeles, CA.

 Davis PM and JS Price.
 2006. eJournal interface can influence usage statistics: Implications for libraries, publishers, and Project COUNTER.
 Journal of the American Society of Information Science and Technology 57(9): 1243-1248. [articleX] (DOI: 10.1002/asi.20405X) (arXiv w/ color figures) Cited by 77+

 2006.11 Basic statistics for librarians.
 Preconference workshop (w/ John McDonald, Caltech).
 Charleston Conference.
 Charleston, SC.